W3C

 Principles

-2. Respect.
-This mission is best carried out in an atmosphere where contributors at all levels value each other and treat each other with respect, professionalism and fairness, including in situations of high pressure and urgency.
+1. Respect.
+Contributors at all levels must treat each other with respect, professionalism and fairness, including in situations of high pressure and urgency.

-3. Sensitivity and Tolerance.
-Be conservative in what you do, be liberal in what you accept from others.
-(Postel's Law).
+2. Tolerance.
+Be conservative in what you do, be liberal in what you accept from others (Postel's Law).
 Do your best to avoid offending the people with whom you are communicating.
-Be understanding of people who are communicating with you.

 Coralie Mercier